oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

   - **Defined benefit plans**:
     - Usually subject to some set of regulations insuring prudent management with the interests of beneficiaries in mind
   - **Foundations and endowments**:
-    - Usually subject so some set of regulations insuring prudent management, but lighly regulated
+    - Usually subject so some set of regulations insuring prudent management, but lightly regulated
   - **Insurance firms**:
     - Heavily regulated, with requirements on allowed assets and reserve capital
     - Regulation is less onerous in the non-life business